dssk2001/Stock-Price-prediction/README.md

 # Stock-Price-prediction
-Predicted the closing stock prices of companies using Extreme Gradient Boostind and single step prediction using 6 day window
+Predicted the closing stock prices of companies using Extreme Gradient Boosting and single step prediction using 6 day window